GOP’s Massie outrages House, Trump by seeking to stall vote | Times Leader

 His office has been decorated with his patents as an inventor — he lives in a largely off-the-grid house he built himself — and also a digital clock of the nation’s debt load.

-House leaders brought up aid package on a voice vote, meaning it would pass with members calling out either “aye” or “nay,” but the procedure allows for any one lawmaker to ask for a recorded vote.
-Massie did so but was unable win enough support among House members to override the voice vote.
-The bill now goes to Trump for his signature.
+House leaders brought up the aid package on a voice vote, meaning it would pass with members calling out either “aye” or “nay,” but the procedure allows for any one lawmaker to ask for a recorded vote.
+Massie did so but was unable win enough support among House members to force a recorded vote, as determined by the presiding officer at the time, Democratic Rep. Anthony Brown of Maryland.

-Massie said later there was a “cover-up” by House Speaker Nancy Pelosi, Republican leader Kevin McCarthy and others who didn’t want a recorded vote, even though they knew they’d win.
+Massie said after the House vote there was a “cover-up” by House Speaker Nancy Pelosi, Republican leader Kevin McCarthy and others who didn’t want a recorded vote, even though they knew they’d win.
 “The truth, if you’re willing to report it, is they don’t want a recorded vote,” he told reporters outside the Capitol. ”They don’t want to be on record of making the biggest mistake in history.”

+Pelosi, who spoke with McCarthy and Massie before he took the floor, said she and other leaders told Massie: “Why don’t you just back off?
+Go to the floor, make the best speech that you can … on the process or the policy or whatever it is.
+But don’t make it take longer to get this done.”

 Massie voted for the first coronavirus relief measure in early March, but missed the vote for a second measure on March 14.
-He told The Cincinnati Enquirer he would have voted no on the bill if he had been in Washington because he was concerned the bill would put small companies “out of business.”
+He told The Cincinnati Enquirer he would have voted no if he’d been in Washington because the bill could put small companies “out of business.”

 Kentucky’s primary election, usually in late May, was pushed back to June 23 because of the coronavirus pandemic.
 Massie’s prospects could be affected by the scathing Twitter attack from Trump, who remains popular in Kentucky.